 The District Department of Transportation (DDOT) has a firm commitment to not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities, and will honor and work to satisfy the requirements of Title I, Title II, and Title IV of the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 requirements covered under 49 CFR Part 27, Nondiscrimination on the Basis of Disability in Programs and Activities Receiving or Benefiting from Financial Assistance.

-DDOT does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the US Equal Employment Opportunity Commission under Title I of the Americans with Disabilities Act (ADA).
+DDOT does not discriminate based on disability in its hiring or employment practices and complies with all regulations promulgated by the US Equal Employment Opportunity Commission under Title I of the Americans with Disabilities Act (ADA).

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a DDOT’s program, service, or activity, or is presented with an access barrier within the Public Rights-Of-Way (PROW) should contact either the immediate responsible DDOT manager or Cesar Barreto, ADA / Section 504 Coordinator, Transportation Equity and Inclusion Office, District Department of Transportation.
-Mr. Barreto can be reached at (202) 671-2829, by email at [email protected], or in writing at 55 M Street, SE, Fourth Floor, Washington, DC 20003.
-Complaints that a DDOT program, service, or activity is not accessible to persons with disabilities should be directed to Cesar Barreto.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a DDOT’s program, service, or activity, or is presented with an access barrier within the Public Rights-Of-Way (PROW) should contact either the immediate responsible DDOT manager or Cesar Barreto, ADA Coordinator, Transportation Equity and Inclusion Office, District Department of Transportation.
+Mr. Barreto can be reached at (202) 671-2829, by email at [email protected], or in writing at 55 M Street, SE, Seventh Floor, Washington, DC 20003.

 Policies and Procedures